 Consultation With Other Professionals

 At times it is helpful to your child and family for me to consult with other care providers (teachers, physicians, speech therapist, behaviorist, etc.) I welcome the opportunity to be helpful in this way (writing letters, speaking on the phone, and attending meetings.)
 I will ask that you sign “release of information” forms which detail what I may share, and with whom.
 I will strive to make myself available for these consultations.
 When 10 minutes or less are required, there is no fee charged.
-For consultation work that requires 15 minutes or more, the rate of $170/sixty minutes will be charged in fifteen minute increments.
+For consultation work that requires 15 minutes or more, the rate will be charged in fifteen minute increments.

 In an effort to allow for some level of flexibility in emergency situations, while also protecting the value of my time, I ask that you inform me as soon as is possible of any need to cancel standing appointments.
 This allows me the time to fill that session time.
 If you are not able to let me know within forty-eight hours of your appointment (so that I can offer the hour to another client), you are responsible for the late cancellation fee.
 Late cancellation fees will be billed regardless of the reason for cancellation, and the late cancellation fee is $100.
 To accommodate the need for flexibility when working with families, I will waive the late fee one times in a calendar year.